 Below, Levin — who now serves as director of sciences at Pioneer Works — explains the importance of trusting your collaborators and audience, especially when exploring controversial territory together.

-Trust Your Audience, by Janna Levin
+Trust Your Audience, as told by Janna Levin

 I have to repeat this over and over again: It is not a debate.
 I don’t know any two scientists who stand at a blackboard together and try to debate and win.
 What I wanted to do differently was to make it feel like you’re watching people think.
 I never say, “Oh, don’t go there, that’s too complicated.”
 We just take off.

 Our recent conversation on consciousness [which featured neuroscientist Christof Koch and philosopher David Chalmers] was a lot of fun.
 We had booked it for the Friday of Memorial Day weekend, and I hadn’t exactly realized we had done that until close to the date.
 Then I was like, “Oh, wow, what did we do?
 No one’s going to be here; no one’s even going to be in town.”
 We had these two really significant people coming and didn’t want to disappoint them.
 But instead, I think we had 800 people attend.
 It was standing room only.
 There were some people who were still out in the garden during the conversation who were just like, “Whoa, it’s just too busy in there.”

 That event was really exciting because it actually got contentious.
 Christof and David have very strong opinions, and they had clear points of disagreement.
 They got really animated because they could feel the energy of the crowd, and it was like a feedback loop.
 Christof would say that consciousness is an absolutely physical phenomenon, but it’s not reducible to the current laws of physics — we have to add something to the laws of physics to account for it.
 And I wildly disagree with that, so I would try to push him on it.